vergecurrency/raspi/README.md

 No Brainer, skip below and do:

-cd ~ && git clone https://github.com/vergecurrency/raspi && cd raspi && sudo sh go.sh
+cd ~ && git clone https://github.com/vergecurrency/raspi && cd raspi && sh go.sh

 If you have never compiled a wallet on a raspberry pi before, here are the dependencies you will need: